 Proper fuse or breaker protection must be provided for all 12 volt equipment added.
 Do not overload the accessory circuit breakers or other circuitry through additional 12 volt equipment.

-The following is a description of the DC panel and accessories controlled by switches or circuit breakers.
+The following is a description of the accessories controlled by switches and circuit breakers in the cabin DC panel: